-Intermediate Bee School: Would you like to increase your beekeeping skills?
-Attend this one-day class including active hive lab.
+Would you like to increase your beekeeping skills?

-An Intermediate Bee School, co-sponsored by RIBA and RI College will be held in July 2016 at Rhode Island College.
+An Intermediate Bee School, co-sponsored by RIBA and RIC will usually be held in July at Rhode Island College.
 It consists of a 2 hour classroom session and a 1 hour lab in the apiary at the college.
 The school will be taught by Betty Mencucci and is open to all members of RIBA who have some beekeeping experience or who have taken the beginner class and are seeking to advance their beekeeping knowledge and skills.

-The class will deal with subjects such as colony inspection, finding the queen, evaluating the strength and health of the hive, swarm prevention, creating splits, best practices for colony management and expansion, and determining levels of varroa mites and best treatment methods.
+The class will deal with subjects such as colony inspection, finding the queen, requeening a colony, evaluating the strength and health of the hive, swarm prevention, creating splits, best practices for colony management and expansion, and determining levels of varroa mites and best treatment methods.

-The cost of the class is $35 per person for members and $50* for non-members who register by June 27.
-A $10 late registration fee will be added after June 27 for payments made on-line, and will be required for registrations** postmarked after June 27.
+The cost of the class is $35 for members and $50 for non-members.
 The number of enrollees will be limited to 25 students per class.

-This course covers everything the beginning beekeeper needs to know.
+The course will cover everything the beginning beekeeper needs to know.
 Subjects will include getting started, the honeybee life cycle, choosing an apiary site, buying bees and equipment, assembly of the hive, installing package bees, catching swarms, nectar sources, bee diseases and pests, hive inspections and wintering.
 A variety of beekeeping equipment will be displayed and demonstrated.
 The cost for the 5-week course is $65.00 per person.
 This includes all course materials, a textbook and membership dues in the Rhode Island Beekeepers Association through December 31, 2018.
 As room space is available, additional family members at the same address may attend and share course materials for $10.00 each.
 We reserve the right to limit family members.
 Advance registration is required.
 To enroll, print out the registration form and send with your check payable to: